Xi-CAM/Xi-cam/docs/source/entry-points.md

 ## Xi-CAM Entry Points

-In Xi-CAM, you can define entry points and `pip install -e .` in your plugin package directory to register plugins.
+In Xi-CAM, you can define entry points and then run `pip install -e .` in your plugin package directory to register plugins.
-This allows Xi-CAM to see our plugins when it loads.
+This allows Xi-CAM to see your plugins when it loads.
 Entry points are defined in `setup.py` files, in the `entry_points` key.

 Let's look at an example repository and `setup.py`: